secdev02/Network-Support/README.md

    - Test various API endpoints
    - Confirm what user can access

+4. **Browse as the user (NEW!):**
+   - Load customer's HAR file
+   - Click "View Cookies to Import" to see what will be set
+   - Click "🕵️ Launch Incognito with Cookies"
+   - Incognito window opens with all cookies set
+   - Navigate to the application - you're logged in as them
+   - Reproduce the exact issue they reported
+   - See their permissions, data, and UI state
+   - Close window when done (all cookies removed)

+5. **Debug complex multi-step flows:**
+   - Launch incognito session with user's cookies
+   - Walk through their workflow step by step
+   - See where it breaks or behaves differently
+   - Check console for errors they might not report

 **Supported auth types:**
 - Bearer tokens (OAuth 2.0)
 - API keys (header or query parameter)